crcn/tandem-old/docs/mvp/README.md

 - BUGS
   - bad import src breaks engine
   - need to be aware of reserved props
+  - need to handle cases where files are moved around, especially for moduleDirectory files
 - CLI (needed for webpack output)
   - pretty error output
 - handle circular dependencies